membersheep/ems/README.md

 # Euclidean Multitrack Sequencer

 ## TODO
-Fix step offset of 1 from what we see
 Fix some step not playing
 Send midi messages through different channels per track Test with tanzmaus